aredridel/symfony14-wrapper-bundle/README.md

         );
 ### 4. Configure your legacy project

 Put your legacy project in your *app/* directory.
 For my first project, I put my whole project into the *app/legacy/* directory.
-Now, add some configuration values to *app/config/config.yml* to set up the WrapperBundle to serve pages from your legacy symfony 1 project:
+Now, add some configuration values to *app/config/config.yml* to set up the WrapperBundle to serve pages from your legacy Symfony 1.4 project:

     parameters:
         wrapper_legacypath: legacy # directory inside app/ where your project is located